Theory of the relationship between the UML class diagram and code¶

 An example:

-, which corresponds to the following code in C#:
+which corresponds to the following C# code:

 public abstract class Shape